endeavouros-team/EndeavourOS-Development/README.md

 [EndeavourOS Code Repositories](https://github.com/orgs/endeavouros-team/repositories)
 Or use eos-app-info tool to learn more about available apps and what they do for you.

-**What make EndeavourOS different (uneven) to Archlinux?**
+**What you have to keep in mind when using EndeavourOS as a general OS?**
-* Most signifiocant is that we use dracut instead of mkinitcpio: https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-dracut
+* Most significant is that we use dracut instead of mkinitcpio: https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-dracut
 * We do provide a basic Desktop-Gui installer that makes it very easy to setup a basic Desktop OS based on original Archlinux packages, ready to get finished to fit your personal needs.
 * Desktops come with a selected set of packages to provide a basic fully working Desktop, we doonly change little look and feel of the Desktops like accent colors iconset.